dkitley1975/movie-quiz/README.md

 ![Responsive mock up](./docs/screenshots/screen-view-mockup-image.png)
 Welcome, this is my movie question site.
 The goal of the site is to provide a fun quiz game with 10 questions, with an option to choose a difficulty level which will vary the points per question.
-The questions are are pulled from the site [Open Trivia (API) Database](https://opentdb.com/api_config.php)
+These questions are fetched from [Open Trivia (API) Database](https://opentdb.com/api_config.php)

 Thank you for visiting [my project!](https://dkitley1975.github.io/movie-quiz/)

 ## Project Overview

 This Movie Quiz is a website that aims to provide a fun challenge to the end user with a quiz.
-This site has been created as part of my Portfolio Project 2 for Code Institute.
+This site has been created as part of my Portfolio Project 2 for Code Institute, the site is aimed to show my newly developing knowledge of JavaScript whilst continuing to develop my HTML and CSS.

 __Site User Goals:__